Mon - Thur: 8:00am - 5:00pm

 What adds a seasoned elegance and class to a home or commercial building better than marble?
-Not much in our opinion.
+Not much, in our opinion.

 Today there are materials out there that mimic the appearance of marble, as well as the functionality.
 Not that there’s anything wrong with man-made marble or granite, but you most likely will want to know what it is you are looking at when it’s authentic marble.
 So, how will you know?

+Coloration is another tool that will help you know how to tell marble from granite.
 Rather than simple colors, marble comes in slight shades that can range from white to black.
 When marble has no visual flaws or impurities it is a solid white hue.
 Integration with minerals, such as the layers in limestone, causes colorations, like yellow, green, gray, cream, blue, and pink.

 Stark and brighter colors such as orange, turquoise, and black indicate that the stone is granite, a man-made stone, or natural marble that has been combined with other materials like cement to construct a fake marble.
 This is done to make it easier to customize color.

-Granite typically has color spectrum similar to marble, but granite’s secondary coloration looks more cloud-like or has a salt-and-pepper appearance rather than streaks.
+Granite typically has a color spectrum similar to marble, but granite’s secondary coloration looks more cloud-like or has a salt-and-pepper appearance rather than streaks.
 Manufactured marble can mimic the veined and swirled appearance of marble, but it will lack any dimension or depth that appears in natural veining.

 Authentic marble also becomes more unique and individualized through usage and aging over time.
 If you are trying to determine if what you’re looking at is real marble, check for scratches or wear.
 If you scratch a knife across an area on the underside of the stone or in an area that will not be seen and you don’t see much damage, then the stone is likely man-made marble or granite.